ekoontz/hsk/README.md

     lein clean, jar, test

 There is also a Makefile : running "make test" runs the above plus hadoop command-line shell tests.
+Your Hadoop install must be configured validly for "make test" to succeed: see "Hadoop Configuration" below.

 __You must make sure to run "lein jar" before you run "lein test" because the tests need the jar file so that they can run through the Hadoop framework.__

-In case of trouble, please try the "From Scratch" section below which will hopefully give you a failsafe testing environment with a local Hadoop configuration.
+In case of trouble, please try the "Hadoop Configuration" section below which will hopefully give you a failsafe Hadoop local-only testing environment.

 ### HDFS shell